-There is also access to exterior viewing platforms which are worth visiting but the views inside are just as good so there's no need to step out and be cold on a London evening.
-The wooden dance floor in the centre is perfect for dancing after your meal while those resting and soaking up the atmosphere can still enjoy the sightseeing.
+Symphony was designed by French architect Gerard Ronzatti and has full ceiling-to-floor glass sides so you can really enjoy the views while dining.
+There is also access to exterior viewing platforms which are worth visiting—but the views inside are just as good, so there's no need to step out and be cold on a London evening.
+The wooden dance floor in the center is perfect for dancing after your meal while those resting and soaking up the atmosphere can still enjoy the sightseeing.

 About Bateaux London

 Bateaux London's former sister company was Catamaran Cruisers which operated sightseeing trips on The Thames from 1967.
 Bateaux London was added to the brand in 1992 to offer dining and private events too.

 Catamaran Cruisers tourist services ceased to operate in 2007, whilst Bateaux London and their three restaurant vessels—Harmony, Symphony, and Naticia—continue to operate dining cruise experiences on the river Thames.

 The resident house band plays classic tunes to entertain and set the mood.
 We smiled as one of the early evening songs was the Pink Panther theme!
 On the night I was on the Symphony there was a piano player, saxophonist, and a live singer.
 Dinner cruises are aimed at romantic special occasions so as the main meals were served the singer came out onto the dance floor with the saxophonist.
 It feels like a wonderfully sophisticated evening and an excellent show.